beasrodrigues24/koala/README.md

 ## How to use it

-`python3 src/koala.py template -dt TYPE dictionary outputfile` where `type` is JSON or YAML
+`python3 src/koala.py template -dt TYPE dictionary outputfile` where `type` is JSON or YAML.

 ## Authors